 2. Customize timezone for a certain Event Type

 Once you have set your personal and company profiles’ time zone, your Event Type will automatically be synced to that time zone.
 When setting a new time zone, only your future new Event Types will automatically take that new time zone.
 The ones previously created will always refer to the old one.
-One way to set the new time zone in there as well is by accessing the advanced availability settings and change the time zone at the bottom of the window.
+One way to adjust the new time zone in the previously created Event Types as well is by accessing the advanced availability settings and change the time zone at the bottom of the window.

 If you use Tokens in your Invites, they will automatically refer to the time zone that is selected when booking a meeting.
 Therefore, they will automatically take the time that you see when scheduling out of the Demodesk calendar view.
 When your guests have different time zone as yours, it is recommended to use tokens with the explicit time zones, such as 'Meeting time'.
-This way, your guests will receive the invites with the time associated with specific time zones, and no confusion will arise.
+This way, your guests will receive the invites with the time associated with their specific time zones, and no confusion will arise.

 3. How to schedule with customers that sit in different time zones